coreinfrastructure/best-practices-badge/doc/security.md

 confidence that the change did not break functionality.

 We work to enable third-party review.
-We release the custom software as open source software (OSS), using a well-known OSS license (MIT).
+We release the custom software as Free/Libre and open source software (FLOSS), using a well-known FLOSS license (MIT).

 These steps cannot *guarantee* that there are no vulnerabilities, but we think they greatly reduce the risks.